Read our article to learn various tools, websites, and manual methods on how to find phone numbers for sales and lead generation.

 Now, if the lead never answers, make a note in your CRM and reach out again in a few months in case their situation changes.
 Also consider placing the lead into an email nurturing cadence where they’ll receive emails (likely from your marketing team) related to their location in the customer journey.
 Then, you can reach out again when they’re warmer or have even engaged with those emails.

 In your CRM software, track metrics related to actions your recipients take when they receive your email.
 Use these metrics to guide you in your experimentation and A/B testing of the different components of your cold email.
 For example, send 200 emails that have the same body but use one subject line for 100 of the emails and another subject line for the other 100.
-Which had the best open rates?
+Then you can compare which had the best open rates.

 Here are the sequential steps for tracking key metrics and improving your cold emails: